 - School Closure: Close the school and send the students to higher-achieving schools in the district.

 - Transformation: Replace the principal and improve the school through comprehensive curriculum reform, professional development, extending learning time and other strategies.

 SIG in Maine

-In 2013-14, the Maine DOE named 13 schools to the SIG eligibility list and named one, the James Otis Kaler Elementary School in South Portland, as the sole recipient of the available funds.
+In 2015-16, the Maine DOE named the Garret Schenck School in Regional School Unit 74 as the sole recipient of funds.